 If you’re wondering where you can purchase semolina, you’ll find it in most grocery stores usually near the other types of flour.

-Let me show you how easy this pasta is to make!
+The following are step by step instructions with images to guide you through the recipe.
 You’ll find the detailed printable recipe card at the end of this post.

 Place semolina flour in a bowl or in a mound directly on your work surface.
 I prefer starting off my dough in a bowl and once the dough starts to take shape, I transfer it to my counter in order to knead it.
 Stir salt into the flour.